ubiquitypress/rua/README.md

 You'll now be able to access the server from http://localhost:8000

 # Credit
-A development team of volunteers from [Ubiquity Press](http://ubiquitypress.com/) is working on this software, though it is not supported directly by Ubiquity Press.
+Originally started by a team of volunteer developers, this project is now supported by [Ubiquity Press](http://ubiquitypress.com/).

+Core developers:

 - Andy Byers
 - Mauro Sanchez